maurock/maurock.github.io/blog/vit.md

     <source src="../img/blog/vit/attention.mp4" type="video/mp4">
 </video>
 </div>
 **Attention: this is the heart of the ViT**.
-Let's start with a strongbuild a strong intuition for the self-attention mechanism.
+Let's start with building a strong intuition for the self-attention mechanism.
 Imagine each token in our sequence (patch embeddings + CLS token) wants to update itself by gathering information from other tokens.
 To do this, each token generates three vectors from its own embedding: a Query (`Q`) representing its current state and what it's looking for, a Key (`K`) representing what it can offer, and a Value (`V`) representing the actual content it wants to share.
 These Q, K, V vectors are typically derived by multiplying the token's embedding by three separate learnable weight matrices (`W_Q`, `W_K`, `W_V`).

 <div class="note">
 Attention as a conversation: patch embeddings talk to each other to understand their context.
 Q="What I need", K="What I have", V="What I'll share if you pay attention".